clmmn0/CSINTSY_MCO2_TicTacToe/README.md

 5. Type and run `java Main` in the command prompt.
 A window showing the game must have popped out.
 6. Choose the intelligence level of the agent.
 7. Play the game.

+You may also run the program using applications like Visual Studio Code.